feifeitao/ordinalGWAS/README.md

 Current version is v0.1 published on December 23, 2019.

 ## Note from author (July 30, 2025)
 This R package is not under active development or maintenance and may be outdated.
-It was not optimized for large-scale data processing.
-In particular, it is not recommended for GWAS or other computationally intensive applications.
+It was NOT optimized for large-scale data processing.
+In particular, it is NOT recommended for GWAS or other computationally intensive applications.
 Please consider alternative tools that are actively maintained and better suited for such tasks.
 For additional questions, please contact Feifei Tao (feifeitao99@gmail.com).

 ## Install the package
 You can use `devtools` to install the package in R.